petitnau/algoml/contracts/crowdfund/README.md

 The function has five parameters:

-* `startDate`: the first round in which users can donate
+* `start_date`: the first round in which users can donate
-* `endDate`: the last round in which users can donate, after which users can claim / reclaim the funds
+* `end_date`: the last round in which users can donate, after which users can claim / reclaim the funds
-* `fundCloseDate`: the first round in which the creator can close the contract and collect all the non-reclaimed funds if the goal was not reached
+* `fund_close_date`: the first round in which the creator can close the contract and collect all the non-reclaimed funds if the goal was not reached
 * `goal`: the goal that must be reached for the `receiver` to collect the donated funds
 * `receiver`: the receiver of the donated funds (if the goal is reached)